GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: Simulation Results

-Fig.~\ref{fig:training_hyperparameters}(a), (b), (c), and Fig.~\ref{fig:gamma_scalability}(a) illustrate the training performance of the proposed GLo-MAPPO under various hyperparameter settings for 2 GWs and 50 EDs configuration.
-Fig.~\ref{fig:training_hyperparameters}(a) shows the effect of the learning rate ($\alpha$) on model convergence and stability.
-A learning rate of $0.003$ appears to be optimal, achieving the fastest convergence to a high and stable cumulative reward.
-It can be noticed that higher learning rates, such as $0.3$, lead to unstable training and sub-optimal rewards, while very low learning rates, such as $0.0003$ and $0.00003$, result in significantly slower convergence and lower overall performance.
+Fig.~\ref{fig:training_hyperparameters} shows the impact of key hyperparameters on the convergence behavior for a scenario with $2$ GWs and $50$ deployed LoRa EDs.
+Specifically, Fig.~\ref{fig:training_hyperparameters}(a) evaluates the effect of the learning rate $\alpha$ on model stability.
+As can be observed, a learning rate of $0.003$ is identified as optimal, achieving the fastest convergence to a high cumulative reward.
+In contrast, a higher learning rate of $0.3$ induces significant training instability and yields the lowest cumulative rewards.
+Conversely, very low learning rates, such as $0.0003$ and $0.00003$, result in stagnant learning and lower asymptotic performance.

-Fig.~\ref{fig:training_hyperparameters}(b) illustrates the impact of the clip range ($\epsilon$) on policy updates.
-A clip range of $0.2$ leads to faster convergence and more stable cumulative rewards, indicating an effective balance that prevents overly aggressive policy updates.
-It can be observed that smaller clip ranges, such as $0.02$, result in a slightly lower convergence rate compared to $0.2$.
-Similarly, very small values of $\epsilon$, such as $0.002$ and $0.0002$, converge very slowly, taking around $1.5 \times 10^6$ steps.
+Fig.~\ref{fig:training_hyperparameters}(b) depicts the impact of the clip range $\epsilon$ on policy updates.
+As shown in the figure, a clip range of $0.2$ leads to faster convergence of cumulative rewards.
+This indicates an effective balance that prevents overly aggressive policy updates.
+As observed, smaller clipping ranges, such as $0.02$, constrain the update step significantly, leading to a slower convergence rate.
+Extreme values, such as $0.002$ and $0.0002$, result in severely protracted training, requiring approximately $1.5 \times 10^6$ steps to reach convergence

-Fig.~\ref{fig:training_hyperparameters}(c) illustrates the influence of batch size $B$ on training efficiency and performance.
-Batch sizes of $5$ and $10$ yield the best performance.
-As shown from the figure, larger batch sizes, such as, $15$, $20$, and $30$, significantly degrade performance and fail to facilitate learning.
-This suggests that very large batches might smooth gradients excessively, thereby hindering effective exploration or adaptation.
-As highlighted in the zoomed-in portion of the figure, $B = 10$ achieves the highest cumulative rewards.

-Furthermore, Fig.~\ref{fig:gamma_scalability}(a) examines the effect of the discount factor ($\gamma$) on training performance and long-term reward accumulation.
-As shown from the figure, a discount factor of $0.9$ results in the highest cumulative rewards and the most stable convergence, indicating that the agent effectively considers long-term future rewards.
-As the discount factor decreases, such as $0.99$, $0.95$, and $0.93$, the agents become more short-sighted, leading to progressively lower cumulative rewards and less effective long-term optimization.
-Notably, the training hyperparameters that perform best in our GLo-MAPPo framework are $\alpha = 0.003$, $\epsilon = 0.2$, $B = 10$, and $\gamma = 0.9$.
-Therefore, we adopt these values throughout our training process.